 This self paced course provides the practical MI tools and skills needed to impact patient lives and health outcomes in the course of every day patient interaction.
 The course presents and applies the sense making approach to MI covered in our recent book and in our 8 hour workshop.
 A more detailed explanation of our innovative approach to MI has been published in the journal Innovations in Pharmacy, available at:

-This e-learning program will provide 8 hours of accredited CE/CME for physicians, pharmacists and nurses for only $225.
-Discounts are available for advanced group purchases.
-Send an email to firstname.lastname@example.org if you have any questions.
+This e-learning program will provide 8 hours of accredited CE/CME for physicians, pharmacists, nurses, dieticians and social workers for only $195.
+Significant discounts are available for advanced group purchases.
+For specific rates, see:

 The e-learning program is divided into six modules:

 Sense Making and Practical Reasoning

 Thank you for visiting our Internet site.
 We have been training health care professionals (HCPs) in motivational interviewing (MI) for over 20 years.
 ComMIt is an intensive training program to teach motivational interviewing to health care providers in a way that makes sense to them.

 Motivational interviewing (MI) is a patient-centered approach for assessing and assisting patients in the process of health behavior change.
 We have focused our efforts on MI in health care in order to help health care professionals (HCPs) become more patient-centered.
 We envision MI to be the primary approach at the heart of the patient-centered medical home.